 |Extent of IFRS application||Status||Additional Information|

-|IFRS Standards are required for domestic public companies||IFRS Standards required for all listed companies (stock exchange currently inactive), financial institutions, and large private companies.|
+|IFRS Accounting Standards are required for domestic public companies||IFRS Standards required for all listed companies (stock exchange currently inactive), financial institutions, and large private companies.|

-|IFRS Standards are permitted but not required for domestic public companies|
+|IFRS Accounting Standards are permitted but not required for domestic public companies|

-|IFRS Standards are required or permitted for listings by foreign companies|
+|IFRS Accounting Standards are required or permitted for listings by foreign companies|

-|The IFRS for SMEs Standard is required or permitted||No. National standards are currently required.|
+|The IFRS for SMEs Accounting Standard is required or permitted||No. National standards are currently required.|

-|The IFRS for SMEs Standard is under consideration|
+|The IFRS for SMEs Accounting Standard is under consideration|

 Albania has adopted IFRS Standards.

-All other corporate sector entities must prepare their financial statements in accordance with Albanian National Accounting Standards drafted by the National Accounting Council of Albania (NACA) and approved by the Minister of Finance.
+All other entities prepare their financial statements in accordance with Albanian National Accounting Standards drafted by the NACA.
+These entities may choose to apply IFRS Standards.